Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 Apocalypse Baby, We Advertise the End of the World

-Where to Watch Apocalypse Baby, We Advertise the End of the World
+Apocalypse Baby, We Advertise the End of the World Streaming - Where to Watch Online

-Yearning to watch 'Apocalypse Baby, We Advertise the End of the World' on your TV or mobile device at home?
-Discovering a streaming service to buy, rent, download, or watch the Camille Tricaud-directed movie via subscription can be a challenge, so we here at Moviefone want to help you out.
+Ready to press play on 'Apocalypse Baby, We Advertise the End of the World' on your favorite screen?
+Searching for a streaming service to buy, rent, download, or view the Camille Tricaud-directed movie via subscription can be confusing, so we here at Moviefone want to help you out.

-What, so now you want to know what the movie's about?
+Want the short version of the plot?
 Here's the plot: "A pop satire.
 A teleshopping show that uses the fear of climate apocalypse as a reason to convince the audience to consume more and more.
 A film about consumerism and climate crisis, about global warming and individualism, about hedonism and guilty conscience, about the contradictions inside of us.
 A reflexion about the way we look away and an exposure of the cynicism of a capitalistic system.
 “A great many of us engage in this kind of climate change denial.
 We look for a split second and then we look away.
 Or we look but then turn it into a joke (“more signs of the Apocalypse!”).
 Which is another way of looking away.”" .